 Mobile Payments in Switzerland: Mobino & Muumeby Fintechnews Switzerland September 21, 2015

-In Switzerland, there are serveral payment apps you can choose from to send money to your friends or purchase items at your local grocery store.
+In Switzerland, there are several payment apps you can choose from to send money to your friends or purchase items at your local grocery store.

-SwissFintech, a non-profit organization seeking to help fostering a prosperous ecosystem for startups, reports 23 different startups that focus on payment services.
+SwissFintech, a non-profit organization seeking to help foster a prosperous ecosystem for startups, reports 23 different startups that focus on payment services.

 But the industry is not limited to startups, as bank and financial institutions are also tapping into the juicy market with products such as Paymit, developed by Six/UBS, or MobilePay P2P, developed by Migros Bank.

 Within this extensive list of payment services, two mobile payment startups, namely Mobino and Muume, are looking to have a slice of the cake.

 Peer-to-peer money transfers